scalazone/content/topics/collections/lists.md

 An element can likewise be removed from a `Set` with the `-` operator.

-A useful operaton on `Set`s is their ability to test whether they contain a particular element or not.
+A useful operation on `Set`s is their ability to test whether they contain a particular element or not.
 This can be done with the `contains` method, which returns `true` if the element exists in the `Set`, or `false` otherwise.

 The test, for example,